 1. Why Do Startups Fail?

-Experienced entrepreneurs are well-versed in building successful products in a safe manner.
+Experienced entrepreneurs are well-versed in safely building successful products.

-This includes an action plan going over all of the aforementioned concerns, implementing risk management techniques, product planning, market validation, funding planning, and proper market analysis.
+This includes an action plan reviewing the aforementioned concerns, implementing risk management techniques, product planning, market validation, funding planning, and proper market analysis.

 My guide assumes that you are already employed (in an organization or self-employed) and want to safely launch a product without having to quit your job.
 This safety net provides some leverage, but since your time is limited, you have to act smart and employ the right strategy to make this work.